Theragatha - The Verses of the Senior Monks

 767The dart that arises in oneself,

-He taught the supreme path
+he taught the supreme path

-For the stopping of these.
+for the canceling of these.

 768For a long time it had lain within me;

-For a long time it was fixed in me:
+for a long time it was fixed in me:

-The Buddha cast off the knot,
+the Buddha cast off the knot,

 Raṭṭhapāla

-769See this fancy puppet,
+769“See this fancy puppet,

-Diseased, obsessed over,
+diseased, obsessed over,

-770See this fancy shape,
+770See this fancy figure,

-With its gems and earrings;
+with its gems and earrings;

-It is bones wrapped with skin,
+it is bones encased in skin,

-Made pretty by its clothes.
+made pretty by its clothes.

 771Rouged feet

-And powdered face
+and powdered face

-Is enough to delude a fool,
+may be enough to beguile a fool,

-But not a seeker of the far shore.
+but not a seeker of the far shore.

 772Hair in eight braids

-Is enough to delude a fool,
+may be enough to beguile a fool,

-But not a seeker of the far shore.
+but not a seeker of the far shore.

-The disgusting body all adorned
+773A rotting body all adorned

-Is enough to delude a fool,
+may be enough to beguile a fool,

-But not a seeker of the far shore.
+but not a seeker of the far shore.

-774The hunter laid his trap,
+774The hunter laid his snare,

-But the deer didn’t get caught in the snare;
+but the deer didn’t spring the trap.

-Having eaten the bait we go,
+I’ve eaten the bait and now I go,

-Leaving the deer-trapper to lament.
+leaving the trapper to lament.

-775The hunter’s trap is broken,
+775The hunter’s snare is broken,

-And the deer didn’t get caught in the snare;
+but the deer didn’t spring the trap.

-Having eaten the bait we go,
+I’ve eaten the bait and now I go,

-776I see rich people in the world,
+776“I see rich people in the world who,

 Greedily, they hoard their riches,

-Yearning for ever more sensual pleasures.
+yearning for ever more sensual pleasures.

 777A king who conquered the earth by force,

-Ruling the land from sea to sea,
+ruling the land from sea to sea,

-Unsatisfied with the near shore of the ocean,
+unsatisfied with the near shore of the ocean,

-Would still yearn for the further shore.
+would still yearn for the further shore.

-779Relatives lament, their hair let loose,
+779Relatives lament, their hair disheveled,

-Saying "Ah!
+saying ‘Ah!
 Alas!
-They’re not immortal!"
+They’re not immortal!’

 They take out the body wrapped in a shroud,

-Heap up a pyre, and burn it.
+heap up a pyre, and burn it there.

-780It is poked with stakes while being burnt,
+780It’s poked with stakes while being burnt,

-Wearing a single cloth, all wealth abandoned.
+in just a single cloth, all wealth gone.

-Can help you when you are dying.
+can’t help you when you’re dying.

-781Heirs take the riches,
+781Heirs take your riches,

 Riches don’t follow you when you die;

-Nor do children, wife, wealth, nor kingdom.
+nor do children, wife, wealth, nor kingdom.

 782Longevity isn’t gained by riches,

-Nor does wealth banish old age;
+nor does wealth banish old age;

-For the wise have said that this life is short,
+for the wise say this life is short,

 783The rich and the poor feel its touch;

-The fool and the wise feel it too;
+the fool and the wise feel it too.

-While the wise don’t tremble at the touch.
+while the wise don’t tremble at the touch.

-784Therefore wisdom is definitely better than wealth,
+784Therefore wisdom’s much better than wealth,

-You’ll do evil deeds in life after life.
+you’ll do evil deeds in life after life.

-Transmigrating from one life to the next;
+will transmigrate from one life to the next.

 While someone of little wisdom, placing faith in them,

-Also enters a womb and the world beyond.
+also enters a womb and the world beyond.

-Is punished due to their own bad deeds;
+is punished for his own bad deeds;

-So after passing away, in the world beyond
+so after departing, in the world beyond,

 787Sensual pleasures are diverse, sweet, delightful,

-Seeing danger in the kinds of sensual pleasure,
+Seeing danger in sensual stimulations,

 I went forth, O King.